grip-on-software/data-gathering/README.md

   commit sizes from repositories at this source.
 - `agile_rest_path` (used by `jira` source type): The REST path to use for Jira Agile requests.
 Set to `agile` in order to use the public API.
+- `host`: The hostname and optional port to use instead of the host in the configuration section.
+If this is set to a non-falsy value, then most other options in the section are ignored and the options from the referenced section are used, which must exist.
+The referenced hostname and port are used in URLs to connect to the source.
+Depending on the source, the original protocol scheme and further path components are used as is, barring other options like `strip`.
+Recursive redirections of this kind are not supported.

 ### Environment